sbb-design-systems/lyne-components/src/components/button/button-static/readme.md

 ## Accessibility

-Use the accessibility properties in case of an icon-only button to describe the purpose of the `sbb-button` for screen-reader users.
+Use the accessibility properties in case of an icon-only button to describe the purpose of the `sbb-button-static` for screen-reader users.

 <!-- Auto Generated Below -->